 What do I need to know if I'm planning to disclaim the assets?

 If you’re planning to disclaim the assets, your written disclaimer generally must be received no later than nine months after the date on which you become entitled to the assets, according to Federal regulations.

-What are the important dates I need to know for this account type?
+What important dates do I need to know for this account type?